xyLotus/TableIO/README.md

 # TableIO
-A simplistic C# libary for efficiently creating visual console tables.
+TableIO is a simplistic C# libary for efficiently creating visual console tables.